lazojs/lazo/README.md

 You are done.

-To verify that the application is running open `http://localhost:8080` in a browser.
+Open `http://localhost:8080` in a browser to verify that the application is running.